NOTE: Be sure to check agency-specific guidelines; some agencies may have different requirements.

 S-190 Introduction to Wildland Fire Behavior

-- Identify and discuss the three sides of the fire triangle.
+- Identify and discuss the fire triangle.

 Prerequisite Qualifications and Training

 Sessions of this course may be available in the NWCG Wildland Fire Learning Portal (WFLP).
 Enrollment requires an account.
 Log on as a guest to search for session offerings of this course and to view other public content.
 To search for a specific course, use the FIND LEARNING menu at the top of the page, then select UPCOMING COURSES.
 To view Geographic Area training schedules, select the specific GEOGRAPHIC AREA information using the drop-down menu at the top of the page.
 Contact your local Training Officer for more information about local course sessions.

 - Lead instructor must be a qualified Single Resource Boss (CRWB, HEQB, ENGB, FELB, FIRB, and HMGB).

 - Unit instructors must be qualified as Firefighter Type 1 (FFT1).